Lapin0t/phd-manuscript/main/01_introduction.typ

 assistants like Agda~#mcite(<Agda>) or Coq~#mcite(dy: 1em, <Coq>), a perfect description is elusive#margin-note(mark: true, dy: 2em)[To be completely honest, in the case of Coq _kernel_, the
 #txsc[MetaCoq]~#num-cite(<Metacoq>) project is increasingly close to the ground
-truth.]!
+truth.]! #tom[Collision dans la marge →!!!]
 Yet, this predicament never stopped anyone from programming, nor simplified semantics from being useful.
 The value of a mathematical model does not reside in its faithfulness to reality with all its gruesome details, but in its ability to ease reasoning about a particular aspect of interest.

 In this thesis, the focus of attention begins with the following question:
-When can two _programs fragments_ be considered equivalent?
+When can two _program fragments_ be considered equivalent?
 The motivation for studying program fragments---i.e., code snippets, modules, individual functions, etc.---is of practical nature.
 It can be abstractly argued that approaching large programs is most easily done by cutting them into smaller